testingisdocumenting/znai/td-documentation-docs/documentation/snippets/api-parameters.md

 # External JSON file

-Instead of hardcoding your parameters inside markdown file, you can specify an external JSON file.
+Instead of hardcoding your parameters inside markdown files, you can specify an external JSON file.
 JSON could be generated based on the data you have.
 Some of the examples:
 * build time annotation processor
 * test time command line parameters generation